duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/tutorials/intro-to-classes.md

 Classes are a way to encapsulate functionality within objects and a way to address object individually.
 Class allow us to flexibly put objects onto the screen and encapsulate functionality within those objects.

+Here we have three balls, a blue yellow and green ball.
+Each ball is a product of the Ball class.
+We define the Ball class with our own variables and functionalities.
+That's to say that instead of using pre-made object like rect or ellipse, we're creating our own.

 ```js
 let ball1;
 let ball2;